SengitU/ugurcan.sengit/content/posts/setting-up-a-ci-pipeline-with-jenkins-70.md

 You need to unlearn, before learn something new.
 Intuitiveness depends on your experience.
 Upside of this syntax is, you don't need to write something equivalent to `cd ..` in order to return to the previous folder.
 With this syntax, program knows exactly when to return to the previous folder.

-Being able to run commands with `sh`, made me capable of run tests and create containers.
+Being able to run commands with `sh`, made me capable of running tests and creating containers.
 After creating the container of my application, I was ready to deploy, until I ask a question to myself.
 It took hours of thinking and surfing on the internet to finally have an idea.

 > Should I run the tests and create the container, or should I create the container first, then run the tests inside of the container?